TonicAI/textual/docs/source/redact/redact_config.rst

 These fake values are consistent.
 So in the above example, John goes to Alan and will do so in all cases within the document and optionally across documents as well.

+To further customize how synthesized values are generated for specific entity types, see :ref:`generator-metadata`.

 Group synthesis
 ^^^^^^^^^^^^^^^^^^